kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 Speed, space and safety of different RAID-Z types are explored in the [ZFS Raidz Performance, Capacity and Integrity](https://calomel.org/zfs_raid_speed_capacity.html) article.

+Should we activate ZFS deduplication feature?
+No. It consumes too much RAM and CPU for minimal gain.
+Unless you're a company looking to archive multiple years of backups for legal requirements, don't bother with deduplication.

 ## Drives